 Pet wellness exams are routine veterinary examinations to ensure pets are healthy and disease-free.
 Similar to a human checkup, a dog care plan or cat wellness program is vital to detecting illnesses in their earliest stages so that your vet can begin treatment immediately.
 How often you should take your pet for a wellness exam depends the animal’s age and health status.
 Your Bluestar Pet Hospital & Grooming veterinarian in St. Johns & Jacksonville, FL is happy to recommend an appropriate wellness exam schedule for your pet.
 Our team is passionate about keeping healthy pets in the St Johns, Fruit Cove, Bartram Park, St Augustine, Durbin Crossing, Julington Creek Plantation, and Jacksonville, Southside, Baymeadows and Deerwood area feeling their best.

-Before beginning the exam, your vet will ask you about your pet’s lifestyle, diet, behavior and level of physical activity.
-Vets are also interested in knowing what kind of parasite prevention products owners are using on their pets, such as collars, dips and chewables.
+What does a veterinarian check during a cat or dog pet exam?Before beginning the exam, your vet asks about your pet’s lifestyle, diet, behavior, and level of physical activity.
+Vets are also interested in what kind of parasite prevention products owners are using on their pets, such as collars, dips, and chewables.

-- Coat condition (vets looks for signs of hair loss, excessive dryness/dandruff and coat roughness)
+- Coat condition – vets looks for signs of hair loss, excessive dryness, dandruff, and coat roughness.